OriginProtocol/security/templates/Contract-Code-Review.md

 #### External calls

-- [ ] Contract addresses passed in are validated
+- [ ] Contract addresses passed in by users are validated
 - [ ] No unsafe external calls
 - [ ] Reentrancy guards on all state changing functions
     - [ ] Still doesn't protect against external contracts changing the state of the world if they are called.